Do you think you need a personal injury lawyer in Caerleon? Think again!

 - Drugs and alcohol – when we take drugs or consume alcohol we are definitely more likely to cause a road traffic accident because we are not completely in control of the car – even if we think we are.

 - Poor observation – observation is vital for good driving because you have to anticipate what may happen ahead of you.
 You should spot a car at a junction in case it pulls out in front of you.
 You should spot a toddler on the pavement in case he or she runs onto the road.

 - Driving too close to the car in front – if there is only a small gap between you and the car in front you are more likely to hit it.
 It’s that simple!

 - Distraction – driving is not a part-time activity.
 When you are driving it should be taking up 100% of your concentration.
-If you are doing or thinking about something else you will miss something on the road.
+If you are doing, or thinking, about something else, you will miss something on the road.

 - Fatigue – a tired driver does not observe the road properly and does not react as quickly as a driver that is alert.
-Terrible accidents have been caused by drivers have fallen asleep at the wheel.
+Terrible accidents have been caused by drivers who have fallen asleep at the wheel.

 - Impatience – modern life is fast-paced.
 However, impatience when driving can make you aggressive and impulsive.
 Aggressive, impulsive drivers cause accidents.